ekristen/restifyit/README.md

 # Overview

 The purpose of this API framework is to provide a rapid development capability for API based services.
 It is a RESTful API service, with built in HTTPS capability, API versioning, authentication using HTTP Signature.

-This application is designed to run on any server that supports Node.JS but is also designed to be deployed into a CloudFoundry environment.
-In server.js you will see VCAP_SERVICES (that is CloudFoundry).
+Its also designed to be self-documenting, this functionality is not 100% there yet, but it is being worked on.

 # Installation
 1. git clone URL_TO_REPO